core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    * A new parameter Counter Signature Algorithm is included, and its value identifies the algorithm used for source authenticating messages sent within the group, by means of a counter signature (see Section 4.5 of {{RFC8152}}).
 Its value is immutable once the Common Context is established.
 The EdDSA signature algorithm ed25519 {{RFC8032}} is mandatory to implement.

 2. one Sender Context, unless the endpoint is configured exclusively as silent server.
 The Sender Context is used to secure outgoing messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the group.
-In practice, the symmetric keying material in the Sender Context of the sender endpoint is shared with all the recipient endpoints that have received messages from that same sender endpoint.
+The Sender Context matches the Recipient Context in all the endpoints receiving the message.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's private key.

-3. one Recipient Context for each distinct endpoint from which messages are received, used to process such incoming messages.
-The recipient endpoint creates a new Recipient Context upon receiving an incoming message from another endpoint in the group for the first time (see {{ssec-verify-request}} and {{ssec-verify-response}}).
-In practice, the symmetric keying material in a given Recipient Context of the recipient endpoint is shared with the associated sender endpoint from which messages are received.
+3. one Recipient Context for each distinct endpoint from which messages are received, used to process incoming messages.
+The recipient may create a new Recipient Context upon receiving an incoming message from another endpoint in the group for the first time (see {{ssec-verify-request}} and {{ssec-verify-response}}).
+Each Recipient Context matches the Sender Context of each endpoint from which messages are received.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, each Recipient Context stores also the public key of the associated other endpoint from which messages are received.

 The table in {{fig-additional-context-information}} overviews the new information included in the OSCORE Security Context, with respect to what defined in Section 3 of {{I-D.ietf-core-object-security}}.